dalehamel/usdt-report-doc/docs/00090-future-work.md

 mapping them back to the source code that generated the JIT instruction.
 Examining the approach that `Nodejs` and `Python` have taken to add support for ustack helpers, we should be able to generalize a means for `bpftrace` programs to interpret annotations for JIT instructions. [@dtrace-ustack-helpers]

+## Ruby JIT notes

-Although ruby has a JIT under development, it would be ideal to have the code to annotate instructions for a ustack helper could be added now.
+Although ruby has a JIT under development [@ruby-jit], it would be ideal to have the code to annotate instructions for a ustack helper could be added now.

 If ruby's JIT simply wrote out notes in a way that would be easily loaded into a BPF map to notes by instruction, the eBPF probe can just check against this map for notes, and then the `ustack` helper in bpftrace would simply need a means of specifying how this map should be read when it is displayed.

 This would allow for stacktraces that span ruby space (via the annotated JIT instructions), C methods (via normal ELF parsing), and the kernel itself.
+Hopefully offering similar functionality to what has been provided to nodejs [@nodejs-david-pacheco].

 While not actually related to directly USDT, ustack helpers in bpftrace and support for a ruby ustack helper would be tremendously impactful at understanding the full execution profile of ruby programs.

+Ruby JIT is experimental and possibly to enable with `--jit` flag in 2.6 and higher.
+Perhaps adding JIT notes in a conforming way early could help to increase visibility into JIT'd code?